ninjamuffin99/FulpTronJS/COMMANDS.md

 - `fulpSource` drops a link to the sourcecode on Github
 - `fulpEval` literally a command that lets you hack into my PC, no jokes.
 However only I can use it heheheh
 - `fulpNGScrape <Newgrounds user>` sends you some info about whatever Newgrounds user you input, into a nifty little Rich Embed.

+## coming eventually
+- The ability to play music in voice chat (just need to fix up queues and shit)